cmbothwell/hedgineer/README.md

 - We want to convert this into a structured table per (security_id, effective_date), which is essentially a **hierarchical key**
 - We can bucket together the key-value pairs ("facts") respecting this hierarchical key, so pairs with the same (security_id, effective_date) are collected together
 - We can sort these buckets first by security_id, and then effective_date
-- We can now finally assemble a table indexed by this hierarchical key by carefully stiching together buckets with the same security_id, taking note of which facts change in each bucket (i.e. on a new date) and propagating those to future rows in the table (of the same security of course)
+- We can now finally assemble a table indexed by this hierarchical key by carefully stiching together buckets with the same security_id, taking note of which facts change in each bucket (i.e. on a new date) and propagating those to future rows in the table (of the same security)
 - Once we have this table we can join it on other tables like position data which gives us an overview of our positions over time along with the characteristics of their component securities
 - We can also go deeper in 3 ways:
-- **A** We want to selectively view different tables for different types of assets, because fixed-income assets have very different properties than equity assets.
+- **A** We want to selectively view different tables for different types of assets, because fixed-income assets have very different properties than equity assets, etc..
 I solved this in a very straightforward way after almost completely over-complicating it
 - **B** The world continues to turn.
 As we accrue new facts of information, we might not want to recompute the Security Master from scratch.
 We can bucket batches of facts that arrive into an update (a batch of new facts) and selectively _merge_ this new batch of information into the existing table.
-There are some nuance and edge cases here, i.e. handling new columns in the table due to new key-value pairs
+There are some nuances and edge cases here, i.e. handling new columns in the table due to new key-value pairs
 - **C** We might want to easily export our security master to other tools for analysis or persistence.
 I show how we might do that using Apache Arrow

 ## Building a Security Master